MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

 ### Set up the connection with sign-in

-- Select **Connect with Sign-in** in the Connect dropdown
+- Select **Connect with Sign-in** in the Connect dropdown.
-- Select the target (machine or machine group)
+- Select the target (machine or machine group).
-- Select **Sign in**
+- Select **Sign in**.
-- Pick or provide an **Microsoft Entra account** in the sign in pop-up
+- Pick or provide an **Microsoft Entra account** in the sign in pop-up.
-- The desktop flow connect is automatically created
+- The desktop flow connect is automatically created.

 ### How it works